atlasyao/happypackage/README.md

 library(happypackage)
 ```

-## Use this to view the vignette in the Demo HTML help
+## Use this to view the vignette in the happypackage HTML help
 ``` r
 help(package = "happypackage", help_type = "html")
 ```